CivML-PolyMtl/cutagi-doc/examples/cnn/batch-norm-mnist.md

 ## 4. Load the data

 The next step is to load the data.
-We will use the [MnistDataloader class](modules/data-loader?id=data-loader) to load the data and we will pass the batch size and the data paths to the class.
+We use the [MnistDataloader class](modules/data-loader?id=data-loader) to load the data and we pass the batch size and the data paths to the class.

 ```python
 # Data loader